Doodihealz/MythicPlus/README.md

 # MythicPlus
-**Eluna script for Custom Mythic+ Difficulty, Tiered Rewards, and Weekly Affix Rotations**
+**Eluna script for Custom Mythic+ Difficulty, Tiered Rewards, Timed runs, Ratings, and Weekly Affix Rotations**

 ## About This Script
 This is an advanced Mythic+ style Lua script tailored for *Wrath of the Lich King* heroic dungeons using the Eluna engine.
 It brings scalable challenge and reward mechanics inspired by retail WoW Mythic+ into a custom private server setting.